seanp97/Titan/readme.md

 	Router::path('/contact', 'contact.php');

 We can also call functions from our controllers folder.
 Here we are using the get function.
-We then call the function index inside the Home class.
+We are then calling the view function to use our home.php file in the views folder.

 	// Routes